Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 The main pressure points of the arteries

-1. Pressing the temporal artery, 2 cm up and anterior to the ear canal.
+1. Pressing the temporal artery, 2 cm upward and anterior to the auditory canal.

-2. Pressing of the maxillary artery, 2 cm anterior to the angle of the mandible.
+2. Pressing the maxillary artery, 2 cm anterior to the angle of the lower jaw.

 3. Pressing the carotid artery, the middle of the edge of the sternocleidomastoid muscle (upper edge of the thyroid cartilage).